openSUSE/news-o-o/_posts/2011-08-31-sunday-night-fun-at-the-opensuse-conference.markdown

 You can already begin to see how crazy things will get as presenters try to keep up with their own slides!

-And what kind of topics will be presented?Â  Literally anything you want (as long as it is not offensive).Â  Presenters can talk about their favorite open source project, do a song-and-dance routine, talk about a funny story that happened to them, or even just do a 5 minute review of their baby pictures.Â  And the topics do not have to be related to openSUSE.
+And what kind of topics will be presented?
+Literally anything you want (as long as it is not offensive).
+Presenters can talk about their favorite open source project, do a song-and-dance routine, talk about a funny story that happened to them, or even just do a 5 minute review of their baby pictures.
+And the topics do not have to be related to openSUSE.

-This is your chance to express your creative side.Â  Or talk about your favorite subject that you didn't see in the regular openSUSE Conference program.
+This is your chance to express your creative side.
+Or talk about your favorite subject that you didn't see in the regular openSUSE Conference program.

-We have a few slots still open.Â  If you're interested, contact <insert contact method> to reserve your 5 minute slot now!
+We have a few slots still open.
+If you're interested, contact <insert contact method> to reserve your 5 minute slot now!